softwaresaved/software_in_research_survey_2014/README.md

-# Softare in research survey - 2014
+# Software in research survey - 2014

 Licence for software in LICENCE file.
 Licence for data in LICENCE_DATA file.